hnsdomains/docs/dapp-developer-guide/ens-libraries.md

 #### Which Javascript library should I use?

-If you are already using web3.js or ethers.js, and do not require functionality such as creating subdomains, transferring ownership, or updating resolvers, use built in ENS features of these libraries.
+If you are already using web3.js or ethers.js, and do not require functionality such as creating subdomains, transferring ownership, or updating resolvers, use built in HNS features of these libraries.

-If you are using React and only need to do forward and reverse resolution of ENS names with built in UI, use react-ens-address.
+If you are using React and only need to do forward and reverse resolution of HNS names with built in UI, use react-ens-address.

-If you want to have ENS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy ENS registry in your Ethereum test instance.
+If you want to have HNS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy HNS registry in your Ethereum test instance.

 Otherwise, use ensjs.

 #### Accessing smart contracts directly

-All the ENS smart contracts are published as `@ensdomains/ens-contracts` [npm module.](https://github.com/ensdomains/ens-contracts)
+All the HNS smart contracts are published as `@ensdomains/ens-contracts` [npm module.](https://github.com/ensdomains/ens-contracts)

 This is how you include abi into your frontend code.